Springtime Asparagus Soup

 - 1 teaspoon extra virgin olive oil

-- Transfer the soup to a high-speed blender and puree until smooth.
-Return pureed soup to pot and return to heat.
-Season with salt and pepper.
+- Transfer the soup to a high-powered blender, such as a Vitamix, and puree until very smooth.
+Return the soup to pot and return to heat.
+Season with salt and pepper to taste.
 Finish with cayenne pepper and lime juice.
-Keep over low heat while preparing the garnish (see below).
+Keep over low heat while preparing the sauteed asparagus tips (see below).

-- Heat the oil over medium-high heat in a small saute pan.
-Add the asparagus tips and saute for 2-3 minutes, or until caramelized and just fork tender.
+- Prepare the Sauteed Asparagus Topping: Heat the oil over medium-high heat in a small saute pan.
+Add the asparagus tips and saute for 2 to 3 minutes, or until caramelized and just fork tender.
 Season with salt and pepper.

 - Serve the soup and garnish with the sauteed asparagus tips and a small drizzle of heavy cream.